 Project T.O.U.C.H. – Together Our Unity Conquers Homelessness!

 The Face of Homelessness has changed…Since our foundation in 2003, we have fought and advocated for those in need in our community to receive the most basic and essential human needs.
 For over a decade now we have been providing a dedicated call center serving the Temecula and Murrieta Police Departments 24/7.
-For the last 8 years, Project T.O.U.C.H. has operated an annual winter shelter for our most vulnerable citizens serving approximately 40 people every night (December through April).
-Our year round self-sustaining transitional housing program does not receive any federal government funding, and serves over 160 individuals daily with an average of 50 children, single mothers, emancipated foster youth, domestic violence victims, seniors, mentally and physically disabled, veterans and entire families.
+For the past 11 years, Project T.O.U.C.H. has operated an annual winter shelter for our most vulnerable citizens serving approximately 30-50 people every night (December through April).
+Our year round self-sustaining transitional housing program does not receive any federal government funding, and serves up to 130 individuals daily with an average of 30-40 children, single mothers, emancipated foster youth, domestic violence victims, seniors, mentally and physically disabled, veterans and entire families.
 Both programs provide comprehensive case management, employment assistance, transportation, food, clothing, medical assistance and more!
 We answer 1000’s of calls annually, walking alongside those in need to give resources and support to homeless and potentially homeless individuals and families providing a safety net of Love & Hope.

-· Police Response Program: Responding 24/7 to calls from the local police departments to assist in homeless situations.
+- Police Response Program responds 24/7 to calls from local police departments to assist in homeless and abuse situations.

-· Community Food Program: Utilizing our long standing business relationships along with building new partnerships, we provide a stream of food donations that not only feeds our clients in transitional housing but to also supports other local non-profit partners and churches who struggle to keep food on their shelves.
+- Community Food Program utilizes our long standing business relationships and new partnerships to provide a stream of food donations that not only feeds our clients in transitional housing, but also supports other local non-profit partners and churches that assist the community.

-· Resource Referral Center: Responding to hundreds of calls monthly providing appropriate resources to assist in any given situation.
-Project T.O.U.C.H partners with Social Services, Drug and Alcohol Rehab programs, Mental Health Service, Homeless Prevention Programs, etc.
+- Resource Referral Center responds to hundreds of calls monthly to provide appropriate resources for any given situation.
+Project T.O.U.C.H. partners with Social Services, Drug and Alcohol Rehab programs, Mental Health Service, Homeless Prevention Programs, and other community outreach programs.